carlshan/intro_to_computer_programming/APIs/API_Tutorial.md

 **NOTE:** Once you succesfully complete this Exercise, try to improve the program above.
 For example, the code above only checks for assignments in one class.
 How can you find all your classes, and find assignments for all classes?

-## Creative Challenge: Build something useful for you
+## Optional Creative Challenge: Build something useful for you

 If you were able to complete Exercisees 1-4, you now have the skills build some programs that can actually help remind you of what you need to get done.

 For example, maybe you could build something that texts you your schedule every day?

+Or maybe you can text yourself every time your teacher adds a comment on a Canvas assignment.

+Or maybe you can get a text any time a new assignment gets added by a teacher?

+**Optional Idea:** Learn the Google Calendar API

 Since many students rely on their Google Calendar, which has its own API in addition to a Python library.
 You can see how you can get started here: [Google Calendar API & Python Support](https://developers.google.com/calendar/quickstart/python).